scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 this ZIP file so images, text and arbitrary URLs can be supported.
 If images are included in this ZIP file, we upload all images to Amazon S3.

+Experimentalist use with crowdsourcing
+""""""""""""""""""""""""""""""""""""""

+After experiment launch, a link to the experiment dashboard and query page is presented.
+We recommend distributing this query page link to crowdsourcing participants, which typically happens via Mechanical Turk or email.

 Experiment persistence
 """"""""""""""""""""""

 We support saving and restoring experiments on the experiment list at ``/dashboard/experiment_list``.
-This allows experiment persistence even when
-Amazon EC2 machines are terminated.
+This allows experiment persistence even when Amazon EC2 machines are terminated.